-2 Principles of Consolidation
+2 Principles of consolidation

-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Adelaide Airport Limited ('Company' or 'Parent Entity') as at 30 June 2022 and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Adelaide Airport Limited ('Company' or 'Parent Entity') as at 30 June 2023 and the results of all subsidiaries for the year then ended.
 Adelaide Airport Limited and its subsidiaries together are referred to in this financial report as the Group or the consolidated entity.

-3 Rounding of Amounts
+3 Rounding of amounts

-The Company is of a kind referred to in Instrument 2016/191, issued by the Australian Securities and Investments Commission, relating to the 'rounding off' of amounts in the financial statements.
+The Company is of a kind referred to in ASIC Corporations (Rounding in Financials/Directors' Reports) Instrument 2016/191, dated 24 March 2016, relating to the 'rounding off' of amounts in the financial statements.
 Amounts in the financial statements have been rounded off in accordance with that Instrument to the nearest thousand dollars, or in certain cases, the nearest dollar.

-4 Critical Accounting Estimates and Judgements
+4 Critical accounting estimates and judgements